Are you considering running A/B tests this holiday season?

 Your consumers behave differently during the holidays.
 They may have a higher sense of internal urgency, or they may be more concerned with factors like delivery time than with savings.

-In addition, if you have made changes to your advertising spend may, you may be bringing in an audience that isn’t your usual one.
+In addition, if you have made changes to your advertising spend, you may be bringing in an audience that isn’t your usual one.
 If your spend is higher during the holidays, you will most likely see a higher percentage of visitors to your site coming from paid search and other marketing campaigns.

 Because you are dealing with a unique consumer mindset and possibly consumers that are not within your ‘normal’ target audience, any insights you gain during holiday testing must be taken with a grain of salt.
 What works during a period of high urgency may not work during the rest of the year.

-But testing during the holiday season isn’t necessarily a bad idea, either.
+But testing during the holiday season isn’t necessarily a bad idea either.
 ‘The holidays’ is simply one on a long list of external factors that can change your buyers’ moods and behaviors.

-Whether you decide test or not over the next couple months, you can still gain valuable insights from the unique visitor behavior that comes with the holiday season.
+Whether you decide to test or not over the next couple months, you can still gain valuable insights from the unique visitor behavior that comes with the holiday season.

-Know before you test.
+Know before you test